Leafony/HW-Design-Files/AC02A_BLE_Sugar/README.md

 # License

-These files are licensed under a Creative Commons Attribution license.
+These files are licensed under a Creative Commons Attribution license[https://creativecommons.org/licenses/by/4.0/].